Paris-Manhattan

-Paris-Manhattan is a French comedy film, which premiered on 2 April 2012 at the Festival of French Cinema in Australia.
-This is the first feature film by writer-director Sophie Lellouche.
+Paris-Manhattan is a 2012 French romantic comedy film written and directed by Sophie Lellouche in her feature directorial debut.
+It stars Alice Taglioni, Patrick Bruel, Marine Delterme, Michel Aumont, Louis-Do de Lencquesaing and Marie-Christine Adam.

 Plot

-Alice Ovitz is a pharmacist from a Jewish family, who during her early years was introduced to and fell in love with Woody Allen's films.
+Alice Ovitz is a pharmacist from a Jewish family who during her early years was introduced to and fell in love with Woody Allen's films.
 Growing up, she strongly desires a relationship, but the only man she ever loved was taken away from her by her own sister.
 On Alice's bedroom wall hangs a huge poster of Woody Allen, with whom she has long night conversations, and he talks back to her through excerpts of dialogue from his films.